Semi-derived Ringel-Hall algebras and Drinfeld double: Hereditary categories with tilting objects

-For an object $A\in\ca$, we denote by $\add A$ the full subcategory of $\ca$ of direct summands of finite direct sums of copies of $A$ and by $\Fac A$ the full subcategory of $\ca$ of epimorphic images of objects in $\add A$. \begin{definition}[\cite{HRS}] Let $T\in\ca$.
-Then $T$ is called a \emph{tilting object} if there exists a torsion pair $(\ct,\cf)$ satisfying the following conditions: \begin{itemize} \item[(i)] $\ct$ is a tilting torsion class. \item[(ii)] $\ct=\Fac T$. \item[(iii)] $\Ext^i_\ca(T,X)=0$ for $X\in\ct$ and $i>0$, so $T$ is Ext-projective in $\ct$. \item[(iv)] If $Z\in\ct$ satisfies $\Ext^i_\ca(Z,X)=0$ for all $X\in\ct$ and $i>0$, then $Z\in\add T$. \item[(v)] If $\Ext^i_\ca(T,X)=0$ for $i\geq 0$ and $X\in\ca$, then $X=0$. \end{itemize} \end{definition} This concept was introduced in \cite{HRS} to obtain a common treatment of both the class of tilted algebras \cite{HRi} and the class of canonical algebras \cite{R1,R3,GL}. \begin{lemma}[\cite{HRS}] Let $\ca$ be an abelian $k$-category and $(\ct,\cf)$ a torsion pair.
+For an object $A\in\ca$, we denote by $\add A$ the smallest additive full subcategory of $\ca$ containing $A$, that is, the full subcategory of $\ca$ whose objects are the finite direct sums of direct summands of the object $A$; and denote by $\Fac A$ the full subcategory of $\ca$ formed by the epimorphic images of objects in $\add A$. \begin{definition}[\cite{HRS}] Let $T\in\ca$.
+Then $T$ is called a {tilting object} if there exists a torsion pair $(\ct,\cf)$ satisfying the following conditions: \begin{itemize} \item[(i).] $\ct$ is a tilting torsion class. \item[(ii).] $\ct=\Fac T$. \item[(iii).] $\Ext^i_\ca(T,X)=0$ for $X\in\ct$ and $i>0$, so $T$ is Ext-projective in $\ct$. \item[(iv).]
+If $Z\in\ct$ satisfies $\Ext^i_\ca(Z,X)=0$ for all $X\in\ct$ and $i>0$, then $Z\in\add T$. \item[(v).]
+If $\Ext^i_\ca(T,X)=0$ for $i\geq 0$ and $X\in\ca$, then $X=0$. \end{itemize} \end{definition} This concept was introduced in \cite{HRS} to obtain a common treatment of both tilted algebras \cite{HRi} and canonical algebras \cite{R1,R3,GL}. \begin{lemma}[\cite{HRS}] Let $\ca$ be an abelian $\K$-linear category and $(\ct,\cf)$ a torsion pair. \begin{itemize} \item[(i).]
+If $\ct$ is given by a tilting object $T$, then $\Ext^i_\ca(T,-)=0$ for $i\geq2$, i.e., $\pd_\ca (T)\leq1$.